 - Gravel is much heavier, hence you will need to design and build strong supporting stands to withstand the weight.
 Expanded clay is light but it is considerably more expensive than gravel.
 Hence, some aquaponics gardeners have chosen to fill the bottom of the grow beds with gravel and the top with clay.

-Configurations of media-filled grow beds
+Configurations of media-filled bed aquaponics systems

-There are two different configurations of recirculating water between the fish tanks and media-filled grow beds, namely the flood and drain (also known as ebb and flow) and the continuously flooded systems.
+There are two different configurations of recirculating water between the fish tanks and media-filled grow beds, namely the flood and drain (also known as ebb and flow) and the continuously flooded aquaponics systems.

 TIP #2: Personally I would recommend the flood and drain configuration.
 More on this in my post, Flood and Drain Aquaponics